CPD On Demand

 - identify important elements of emerging research that can be applied to clinical practice

-This session was held on October 14, 2022.
 Please join our panel, and international expert Dr. Sebastian Neggers, as we discuss the indicators of Quality of Life and share best practices regarding the assessment and management of acromegaly patients across the lifespan!

 GUEST EXPERT: Sebastian Neggers, MD, PhD, Erasmus University, Rotterdam, Netherlands